Health-RI/img2catalog/README.md

 Currently, only title, description, keywords and PI are set as well as title, description and publisher of the catalogue.
 There is no Distribution, Dataset Series or anything else.
-Datasets can be pushed to a FAIR Data Point, but not updated - this may result in duplicates.
 The language of the fields also is not set.

 ## Disclaimer